vicoslab/ccc-tools/README.md

  * distrbuted run of scripts on selected servers: `ccc run`
  * find available gpus on cluster: `ccc gpus`

+CAUTION: This tool relies on automatic SSH connection!
+You need to properly setup ssh keys without passphrase for distributed runs.

 # Installation

 Install using pip: